"Weird Al" Yankovic: 1990–1997: Revived career

 Yankovic had returned to the studio to prepare songs for his next album Off the Deep End around 1990.
 During production, Rubén Valtierra joined the band on keyboards in 1991, allowing Yankovic to concentrate more on singing and increasing his use of the stage space during concerts.
 Further, Yankovic took over production from Rick Derringer in 1992.
-While Derringer had produced six of Yankovic's previous albums, for which he won two Grammy Awards, Derringer's drug-related issues had become an issue, along with Yankovic's increasingly more complex musical vision (involving horns and other instruments).
+While Derringer had produced six of Yankovic's previous albums, for which he won two Grammy Awards, Derringer's drug-related issues had become a problem, along with Yankovic's increasingly more complex musical vision (involving horns and other instruments).

 By 1992, most of the original songs for Off the Deep End were complete, but Yankovic still did not have a strong parody and was waiting for the next big hit to work from, as he was still in a slump post-UHF.
 When Jackson released his next album, Dangerous, and its hit single "Black or White", Yankovic had quickly written a parody, "Snack All Night", from it, and hoped Jackson would allow him to use the parody.
 Jackson denied Yankovic this, as Jackson felt "Black or White" carried a serious message that would be undermined by the parody.
-Again, Yankovic fell into a mood and delayed release of Off the Deep End without a lead parody.
 Around this time, Nirvana and the grunge music scene began to take off.
 Yankovic wrote a parody of Nirvana's hit "Smells Like Teen Spirit", "Smells Like Nirvana", and was able to secure the band's permission for the parody; Nirvana's lead singer Kurt Cobain reportedly said that getting Yankovic to parody their work was a sign their band had "made it".
 "Smells Like Nirvana" became the lead song on Off the Deep End, landing at No. 35 on the Billboard charts, his second top 40 hit in the United States.
 Off the Deep End reached No. 17 on the Billboard 200, and helped to revitalize Yankovic's career after the failure of UHF.